Madina-Mammadova-Novum/ui-test-deploy/README.md

 - **Environment Variables**: Automatically creates `.env.local` with dummy values for CI builds
 - **Error Handling**: Clear error messages with fix suggestions and automated PR comments

-### Integration with Azure Pipelines

-Your project uses Azure Pipelines for builds.
-These GitHub Actions workflows complement rather than replace your Azure setup:

-- **GitHub Actions**: PR validation and code quality
-- **Azure Pipelines**: Production builds and deployments

-This separation provides faster feedback on PRs while keeping production deployments in Azure.

 ## Deployment Workflows

 This project uses GitHub Actions for automated deployment to multiple environments using Docker containers.